 4. Low Volatility and Diversification

-The current investment market is consumed by historical volatility of the equity and real estate markets in particular, but also the well-publicised failures in both fixed interest and derivative based hedge funds.
-Coupled with this is historically low interest rates and instability in the stock market.
+The current investment market is consumed by historical volatility of the equity and real estate markets in particular, but also the well-publicised failures in both fixed interest and derivative-based hedge funds.
+Coupled with this are historically low-interest rates and instability in the stock market.
 This suggests that investors more than ever need to consider diversification into non-traditional asset classes.

 This asset class has real diversification qualities compared to traditional investments.
-Investment performance is primarily derived from the mortality of the insured.
+Evidently, investment performance is primarily derived from the mortality of the insured.
 It is reasonable to accept that someone’s death does not link to the rise and fall of the financial markets.
-Mortality is therefore, deemed a minimally correlated risk.
+Mortality is, therefore, deemed a minimally correlated risk.
 Consequently, the asset has a low correlation to equity, property, bond markets and other alternative assets.

-The intrinsic characteristics of Insurance Securities such as Life Settlements, being non-identical, non-market traded physical securities means that they are by nature significantly less volatile than say listed securities.
+The intrinsic characteristics of Insurance Securities such as Life Settlements are by nature significantly less volatile than say listed securities.
+Being non-identical, non-market traded physical securities means reductions in volatility.

-Investing in the life settlements asset provides genuine and unique value to institutional investors seeing a high diversification with low volatility.
+Investing in the life settlements asset provides genuine and unique value to institutional investors seeking diversification with low volatility.

 5. Risk Reward Profile

 As the popularity of the asset grows some investors are demanding a quick return profile with a high level of liquidity.
 This is typical with the marketing of retail investment schemes.
 This asset requires a patient investor with the ability and will to hold to maturity.
-Investors should commit to at least 8 to 10-year horizon in order to realise respectable gross risk adjusted return.
+Investors should commit to at least 8 to 10-year horizon in order to realise a respectable gross risk-adjusted return.

-Although the market is considered low risk an investor can unwittingly make high risk decisions, at a policy level, that can impact their returns.
-For example, an investor may purchase a tertiary portfolio for far less than the original purchase price with the expectation of above average returns.
+Although the market is considered low risk an investor can unwittingly make high-risk decisions.
+For example, an investor may purchase a tertiary portfolio for far less than the original purchase price with the expectation of above-average returns.
 However, this portfolio may exhibit poor mortality experience.
 This may be due to poorly executed buying decisions and due diligence or flawed life expectancy estimates.

 Buying the best fit policy types is particularly crucial from a risk management standpoint.
 The ability to purchase a large pool of appropriately diversified lives will hinge directly on the amount of invested capital and the number of lives in the portfolio.
 The smaller the portfolio the more difficult it is for the investment to closely follow actuarial predictions.
 Small portfolios exhibit lumpy returns.

 A portfolio is constructed, valued and returns forecast using the predicted mortality spread.
 In a portfolio, the narrower the band of projected returns, the more certainty there is that those events will occur in that time frame.
 Conversely, a portfolio with a wide predicted mortality spread would be expected to have more volatility.
-To mitigate against volatility in returns, the investor needs to be aware that as the size of a portfolio increases so does the confidence in the statistical predictions.
+The investor needs to be aware that as the size of a portfolio increases so does the confidence in the statistical predictions.

 Your returns hinge on the characteristics of the insured lives in the portfolio.
-The foundation of this investment philosophy should be that risk and reward in the first instance is assessed at an individual policy level, and only then can a pool of policies be assessed.
+The foundation of this investment philosophy should be that risk and reward are assessed at an individual policy level.
+Once performed only then can a pool of policies be reviewed for a potential return.
 Constructing a portfolio of life settlements assets is an art and science.
-In fact, every new life policy, you pick up to analyse, will potentially have features and data idiosyncratic to that case alone even when potentially comparing different policies on the same insured life and issued by the same insurance company.
-A skilled asset manager can gauge masses of generic data in an effort to recognise and optimise crucial features to the investors benefit.
+In fact, every new life policy you analyse will potentially have features and data idiosyncratic to that case alone.
+This is true even when potentially comparing different policies on the same insured life and issued by the same insurance company.
+A skilled asset manager can gauge masses of generic data in an effort to recognise and optimise crucial features.